 What are slippahs?

-This one is a little funny, and yes it’s a common question!
-“Slippahs” are slippers, what most of us think of as “flip-flops.”
-Or as my grammy calls them, thongs.
+This one is a little funny, and yes, it’s a common question!
+“Slippahs” are slippers, most of us think of as “flip-flops.”
+Or, as my grammy calls them, thongs.

 Who do people in Hawaii remove their shoes when entering a home?

 Removing shoes is a common practice in some parts of the U.S. (including where I grew up) but not everywhere.
-You will see signs on some rental condos asking that you remove your shoes at the door.
+You will see signs on some rental condos asking you to remove your shoes at the door.